|Monday||8:00AM – 8:00PM|

-Can I have a medical re-check done during a boarding stay?
+Can I have a medical recheck done during a boarding stay?

-What if my pet needs only an updated fecal test in order to board and I don’t realize it until I arrive for drop off?
+What if my pet only needs an updated fecal test in order to board and I don’t realize it until I arrive for drop-off?

 Can I have my pet groomed during a boarding stay?

 I am very particular about how I want my cat/dog groomed.
-How will the Groomer know what my preferences are?
+How will the groomer know what my preferences are?

 What will my pets be fed during boarding?
 My pets are very finicky eaters.

-We use Hills® Diets for all our boarding pets.
-These are the same foods we recommend to our clients and also used by our staff for their own pets.
-Normally, we feed our boarding dogs and cats Hills “Sensitive Stomach” which is light, easily digestible food we find most of our boarders enjoy and adjust to easily.
+We provide Hill’s®diets to all our boarding pets.
+These are the same foods we recommend to our clients, and they are also used by our staff for their own pets.
+Normally, we feed our boarding dogs and cats Hill’s Sensitive Stomach, which is a light, easily digestible food that we find most of our boarders enjoy and adjust to easily.
 If you prefer to bring your own food from home, you are welcome to do so.
 There is no extra charge for this.